Snapchat/camera-kit-flutter-sample/README.md

 Once user takes a photo or a video, final result is shown back in Flutter layer.

-**What's supported:** This currently only works Android.
-WIP for iOS.

 **How it works**: On Android, when the floating action button is clicked it calls `invokeMethod` on Flutter stack which takes the control to Android implementation on Kotlin to open Camera Kit's `CameraActivity`.
 When the user takes a picture a video, file path from the cache is then passed back to Fluter layer using `MethodChannel.Result`.
 Flutter layer then use this file path result to show captured photo or video in Flutter UI using `Image` or `VideoPlayerController` plugins.

 On iOS the app works in a similar fashion.
 After the floating action button calls `invokeMethod` on Flutter, the app opens FlutterCameraViewController.
 Once the user takes a picture or video, its file path on device is passed back and in Flutter's' UI using `Image` or `VideoPlayerController` plugins.